google/WebFundamentals/src/content/en/fundamentals/performance/webpack/decrease-frontend-size.md

       },
     };

-With this config, webpack won't bundle `react` and `react-dom` packages.
+With this config, webpack won’t bundle `react` and `react-dom` packages.
 Instead, they will be replaced with something like this:

     // bundle.js (part of)